About the Principal

-In February 2022, Darrin Punchard achieved the planning profession’s highest honor by being named to the prestigious American Institute of Certified Planners (AICP) College of Fellows for his outstanding achievements in urban planning.
+In 2022, Darrin Punchard achieved the planning profession’s highest honor by being named to the prestigious American Institute of Certified Planners (AICP) College of Fellows for his exceptional achievements in urban planning.

 Fellows of AICP are nominated and selected by their peers to recognize and honor their outstanding contributions as a professional planner.
 The outcomes of their individual efforts left demonstrably significant and transformational improvements to the field of planning and the communities they served.
 All Fellows are long-time members of AICP and have achieved excellence in professional practice, teaching and mentoring, research, public and community service, and leadership.

 Fellowships are granted to planners on a biennial basis, and Darrin was one of 53 inductees for the Class of 2022.
 He is the first nominee from the American Planning Association’s Hazard Mitigation and Disaster Recovery Planning Division to be inducted into the College of Fellows.

 - Certified Floodplain Manager

 - FEMA Hazus Trained Professional

 - Certified Municipal Vulnerability Preparedness (MVP) Provider – MA